Structured Secrets

 Exporting

 Structured secrets are flattened when exported.
-Field names are uppercased and joined with underscores:
+Field names are uppercased and joined with underscores.

 sikkerkey export --format env